by Texas Homesteader

-Because I naturally have such a “tread softly on the earth” mindset it was primary in my mind when we built our home.
+Because I naturally have such a “tread softly on the earth” mindset it was primary in my mind when we built our home in NE Texas.
 We incorporated many energy efficiency features as well as passive solar features into its construction.
 But not everyone is in the building phase of their home so I thought I’d pass on some good news – passive solar energy can be very low cost and many times doesn’t cost a dime!

 Using Window Coverings To Save Money